Reserve a Room

 Opening Hours: Daily guided tours for adults Sun - Fri: English - 10:15, Hebrew - 11:00,

 plus Wednesdays: English - 17:30, Hebrew -18:00.
 Groups by advance reservation.

 The new Holocaust History Museum at Yad Vashem is four times the size of the original historical museum it replaced.
 The new museum spans some 4,200 square meters.

 Throughout the new museum an emphasis has been placed on presenting the history of the Holocaust from a human perspective - featuring approximately 90 personal stories from the point of view of the Jews.

-The new museum makes revolutionary use of multimedia presentation to present the historical narrative together with the personal stories.
-There are two presentations of video art - the 'Jewish World' before the Holocaust by Michal Rovner at the beginning of the museum, and the 'Epilogue' by Uri Tzaig.
+The new museum makes revolutionary use of multimedia presentation to present the historical narrative alongside the personal stories.
+There are two presentations of video art - the 'Jewish World before the Holocaust' by Michal Rovner at the beginning of the museum, and the 'Epilogue' by Uri Tzaig.

-Over 600 photographs of victims and fragments of Pages of Testimony feature in the new Hall of Names.
+Over 600 photographs of victims and fragments of Pages of Testimony are featured in the new Hall of Names.